There are three recent articles about caffeine that are being discussed in the news.

 The study showed that coffee drinkers at midlife had a lower risk for dementia or Alzheimer's later in life than people who drank little or no coffee at midlife.
 The lowest risk was found among moderate coffee drinkers.
 Moderate coffee drinkers had a 65%-70% decreased risk of dementia and a 62%-64% decreased risk of Alzheimer's compared with low coffee drinkers, the researchers write…

-The researchers note that previous studies have shown that coffee drinking improves cognitive performance, and caffeine reportedly reduces the risk of
+The researchers note that previous studies have shown that coffee drinking improves cognitive performance, and caffeine reportedly reduces the risk of Parkinson's disease.

-The researchers say it's not known how coffee would offer protection against dementia, but that coffee drinking also has been associated with a decreased risk of
+The researchers say it's not known how coffee would offer protection against dementia, but that coffee drinking also has been associated with a decreased risk of type 2 diabetes, which is a risk factor for dementia.

 The authors speculate that the effect may have something to do with coffee's antioxidant capacity in the blood.